Design map-based visualizations

 5. In the Contents pane, uncheck the High_Blood_Lead_Hot_Spots layer to turn it off.

-6. Right-click the High_Blood_Lead_Hexbin_Counts layer and click Symbology.
+6. Right-click the High_Blood_Lead_Hexbin_Counts layer and choose Symbology.

-7. In the Symbology pane, click Field and click Counts.
+7. In the Symbology pane, for Field, choose Counts.

 Reds (7 classes) color ramp